CycloneDX/guides/SBOM/en/0x10-Introduction.md

 CycloneDX is a modern standard for the software supply chain.
 At its core, CycloneDX is a general-purpose Bill of Materials (BOM) standard capable of representing software, hardware, services, and other types of inventory.
 The CycloneDX standard began in 2017 in the Open Worldwide Application Security Project (OWASP) community.
-CycloneDX is an OWASP Flagship project, has a formal standardization process and governance model, and is supported by the global information security community.
+CycloneDX is an OWASP flagship project, has a formal standardization process and governance model, and is supported by the global information security community.

 ## Design Philosophy and Guiding Principles
 The simplicity of design is at the forefront of the CycloneDX philosophy.
-The format is easily approachable by a wide range of technical and non-technical roles.
-CycloneDX is a full-stack BOM format with many advanced capabilities that are achieved without sacrificing its design philosophy.
+The format is easily approachable to a wide range of technical and non-technical roles.
+CycloneDX is a full-stack BOM format with many advanced capabilities that are achieved without sacrificing the design philosophy.
 Some guiding principles influencing its design include:

 * Be easy to adopt and easy to contribute to
 * Identify risk to as many adopters as possible, as quickly as possible